Skip to main content

 How to prune a Japanese maple tree

 The most important part of pruning your Japanese maple is what you use the cut it.
 To ensure the plant doesn’t get sick, only use disinfected and sharp pruning shears.
-A sharp tool makes a clean cut and makes the process easier for you and the tree!
+A sharp tool creates a clean cut and makes the process easier for you and the tree!

 When you go to cut the limb or branch, you’ll want to cut close to the trunk, but not flush to the bark.
 Not much of the cut-off branch should be left on the plant, but you should be able to see a small stump where it once was.
 If the limb is too thick for pruning shears, you can use a small handsaw instead.
 Again, you’ll want to be sure your saw (or whatever tool you use) is clean, disinfected, and sharp enough to make a clean cut.
 A jagged cut does more harm to the tree and leaves an eyesore behind.